 This blog is primarily about Leonbergers and our late Leonberger Bronco as well as the book I wrote about him and his dog friends.
 However, sometimes I review other Leonberger books.
 This time I am reviewing The Dogfather: Dog wisdom & Life lessons: Leonberger book ~ Leonberger gifts Paperback – May 12, 2020 by Alex Luther.
 This paperback is 285 pages, black and white, ISBN 979-8645268923, item weight 13.4 ounces, dimensions 6.34 x 0.65 x 6.34 inches, so fairly small.
 You can buy it from Amazon but exist only in paperback format.
 It is currently $18.99 on Amazon.

-We’ve owned many wonderful dogs, but our Leonberger was the most amazing dog I’ve ever come across.
-He passed away two years ago.
-Leonbergers were originally bred to be large companion dogs and they are in tune with your feelings, and for that reason they make great therapy dogs.
-They are double coated and have webbed large paws, making them excellent swimmers, and they are sometimes used for water rescue.
+We’ve owned many dogs, all wonderful dogs, but our Leonberger was the most amazing creature I’ve come across.
+He passed away one year ago.
+Originally bred to be large companion dogs they are in tune with your feelings, and for the same reason they make great therapy dogs.
+They are double coated and have webbed large paws, making them excellent swimmers, they are sometimes used for water rescue.
 They are smart, very strong, they have an excellent sense of smell, they are big, about the same size as a St. Bernhard, and they are excellent guard dogs as well.
 Our Leonberger became the protector of our smaller dogs.
-He saved our pug’s life one time.
+He saved our pug’s life once.
 He also found and brought back our hamsters when they escaped their cage.
 He noticed (smelled) that our Labrador, who had diabetes, was about to have an insulin shock and alerted us to it.
-One time he chased away a peeping Tom who frequently trespassed on our property and threatened us as well as our neighbors.
-Contrary to what the trespasser might have believed he did not try to eat him.
-After that the trespasser never came back.
-Above all he was very loving, very social, and sensitive to our feelings.
+One time he chased away an intruder that frequently trespassed on our property and threatened us as well as our neighbors.
+No, he didn’t try to eat him.
+He probably just wanted to say hello, but the intruder didn’t know that.
+After that the intruder never came back.
+Above all he was very loving, very sociable, and sensitive to our feelings.

 14 replies on “The Dog Father Leonberger”